(T94.1) Sequelae of injuries, not specified by body region

 Treatment and Medical Assistance

-• Referring the patient to an endocrinologist for further evaluation and management of the underlying endocrine disorder
+• Refer the patient to specialists for further diagnosis and treatment.

 Icon